istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 process `none` of the traffic, which is primarily used for testing purpose as you incrementally add a waypoint proxy to your application.

+Before you deploy a waypoint proxy for a specific namespace, confirm the namespace is labeled with `istio.io/dataplane-mode: ambient`:

+{{< text bash >}}
+$ kubectl get ns -L istio.io/dataplane-mode
+NAME              STATUS   AGE   DATAPLANE-MODE istio-system      Active   24h default           Active   24h   ambient
+{{< /text >}}

 Waypoint proxies are deployed declaratively using Kubernetes Gateway resources or the helpful istioctl command.
-You can preview the generated Kubernetes Gateway resource, for example, the command below generates a waypoint proxy for the `default` namespace that can process traffic for services in the namespace:
+You can preview the generated Kubernetes Gateway resource, for example, the command below generates a waypoint proxy named `waypoint` for the
+`default` namespace that can process traffic for services in the namespace:

 {{< text bash >}}